AriFordsham/GHCWiki/newcomers.md

 cd ghc/

 # configure build
-cd mk
-cp build.mk.sample build.mk
+cp mk/build.mk.sample mk/build.mk

-## edit build.mk to remove the comment marker # on the line "BuildFlavour = devel2"
+## edit mk/build.mk to remove the comment marker # on the line "BuildFlavour = devel2"
-cd ..

 ./boot
 ./configure
 # NOTE: On Windows you need to download some binary distributables before being able to build